sophon-crypto/fairstaking1kv/1kv-mst.md

 Total allocation: USD 6000.00

-### Stage 1.3 operation and support for future 1kv-edst: 12 months
+### 4.4 operation and support for future 1kv-mst: 12 months

 We plan to operate our 1kv dashboard site thereafter, the operation man-cost could be calculated as $1000 a year.